NatzkaLabsOpenSource/managed-kubernetes/README.md

 ## Consuming the infrastructure by Dev team

 App team provisions infrastructure by creating claim objects for the XRDs defined by Ops team.
+In claim manifest file please ensure that you used supported [region](docs/cloud-regions.MD)

 ```console
 kubectl create ns managed